NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 # General guidelines
 ## Before you start

+When you add a new content, you will notice if a similar named tools exist.
+Please check if it is the same tool(s) you wanted to tag, if not, name it differently (example: Erosion (Icy) vs Erosion (MorpholibJ)).
+The purpose is to have a unique title for each entry.
+Whenever possible, try to add both the _collection_ and an entry by _component_(s): e.g. MorpholibJ is an ImageJ plugin, and an entry by function (erosion in MorpholibJ, watershed in MorpholibJ etc.. are all components inside MorpholibJ).
+The purpose is then to help analysts to find the component they need when constructing a bioimage analysis workflow.

 Consider the following *before* adding a software entry in BIII.eu

 1. **Are one or more entries required to describe the software?**

    - Software with multiple implementations often require multiple entries.
 Example: SOAX - has 2 different ways of downloading it: One is the windows standalone executable and the second is the source code, which will require one to compile it in any OS (requiring ITK, VTK and Boost C++ libraries).
-In that case, the best way is to create two entries: one by location of download since it is actually two different software then, and evrey entry should have only one dowload page (has location).
-In one entry there is only windows as the supported platform, while in the other, any OS.
+In that case, the best way is to create two entries: one by location of download since it is actually two different software, and each entry should have only one dowload page (has location).
+In addition one entry would only have Windows as the supported platform, while in the other, any OS.
    - Collections also often require multiple entries.
 Example: Simple Neurite Tracer (existing entry) is an ImageJ-Fiji plugin which has three workflow options available: 2 semi-automated and 1 fully automated.
 In this case, one would create one entry for Simple Neurite Tracer (the plugin) as a _Collection_, then one entry by example workflow, and specify the difference in the title.
 You will have one plugin, and 3 workflows requiring the plugin Simple Neurite Tracer.
    - tools with multiple interfaces (not described in bise-core-ontology) **SHOULD** be described by a single entry **unless** these interfaces provide fundamental functional differences.
    - if in doubt, post in BIII.eu forum or contact confirmed taggers or admin.

 2. **What if the software is already registered?**

 - if you are the rightful owner of the entry (*i.e.* the tool developer or provider of an online service) and you are a confirmed tagger, change the field _entry curator_ to your username.
-In case you are not a confirmed tagger, ask for modification in the BIII.eu forum.
+In case you are not a confirmed tagger, ask for modification of your user status in the BIII.eu in [this](http://biii.eu/node/1361) page.

-- if you are a normal user but wishes to suggest modifications to an existing entry, post in the BIII.eu forum and describe your suggestions.
+- if you are a normal user but wishes to suggest modifications to an existing entry, add a comment to the page of that entry and describe your suggestions.

 3. **Are there version-specific considerations?**

    - as a rule, a software entry in BIII.eu **SHOULD** describe the *latest version* available at the time of registration and **SHOULD** be updated, as required, for subsequent releases.
+Note that revision of your own entries is always available, so if you update to describe a specific version, please state so in the revision log.
    - if a new version has fundamental functional differences it **MAY** be registered as an entirely new entry.
-In such cases, follow carefully the guidelines for entry **name** and **version** (under construction).
+In such cases, follow carefully the guidelines for entry **name** and **version** (see Name).

 4. **Plan** how to describe the entry functions (under construction).
 5. **Read** the general EDAM annotations guidelines (under construction).